Metrophobe/rust-primer/readme.md

 ## What is covered in this example

-- Uses of Variables
-- Uses of constants
-- Uses of constants
-- Converting variables to mutable variables
-- Multiple assignment of variables
+- Common types of rust
-- using snake_case and uppercase ....
+- Common defaults

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)